Lesterpaintstheworld/aider/website/docs/ctags.md

 For the example above, you could send the file that contains the Foo class and the file that contains the BarLog logging subsystem.
-This works pretty well, and is supported by `aider_nova` -- you can manually specify which files to "add to the chat" you are having with GPT.
+This works pretty well, and is supported by `aider` -- you can manually specify which files to "add to the chat" you are having with GPT.

 But it's not ideal to have to manually identify the right